jhert0/void-installer/README.md

 ./install /dev/sda none endoffile
 ```

+## Configuration

+Included in this repo is a configuration file where you can change things such as the size of the partitions, timezone, keymap, etc. Below you can see the [defaults](#defaults).

 <a href="#defaults"></a>
 ## Defaults

-This is what the script will create on the LVM partition.
+This is what the script will create on the LVM partition using the default configuration.

 There will be 2 physical volumes created in the volume group called `volume`.